9179 Manager V(Capital Projects and Grants Accounting Manager)

 |Job Type||Permanent Exempt|

-Appointment Type: Permanent Exempt appointment not to exceed three (3) years. – This position is excluded by the Charter from the competitive Civil Service examination process and shall serve at the discretion of the Appointing Officer.
+Appointment Type: Permanent Exempt-Full Time – This position is excluded by the Charter from the competitive Civil Service examination process and shall serve at the discretion of the Appointing Officer.

 • Develops, implements and oversee a structured program to maximize cost recovery to the SFMTA.